Skin (2018 short film): Plot

-Some time later, Jeffrey is thrown naked onto the same road he was abducted from.
+Some time later, Jeffrey is thrown naked onto the same road where he was abducted.
 He sees his reflection in a window and finds his skin tattooed completely black.
 Inside their home, Christa wakes up to the sound of someone outside.
-She loads a handgun and calls for help.
+She nervously loads a handgun and calls for help.
 Jeffrey attempts to wash his skin clean with water but fails.
 Christa orders Troy to hide under the bed and not come out.

-Jeffrey forcefully enters the home.
+Jeffrey forcefully enters his home.
 Christa, seeing what appears to be a naked, black man in her home, warns him to get out or she will shoot him.
 Jeffrey manages to communicate to Christa who he is, and she drops her weapon.
 A shot rings out, and Jeffrey collapses.
-Troy stands in the doorway behind Jeffrey holding a rifle.
+Troy stands in the doorway behind Jeffrey, holding a rifle.

 Cast

+Critical reception

+Writing for Slate, Jeffrey Bloomer called it "an idiotic parable about racist violence so breathtakingly vulgar that the audience in the theater where I saw it laughed out loud in incredulity when the lights came up", and noted it as "the worst movie to win at the Academy Awards" that year.
+Lisa Jensen of Good Times Santa Cruz said "it explores deeply ingrained racism and its consequences in a manner better suited to The Twilight Zone."
+Peter Debruge of Variety called it a "stunner" but found it "hard to take seriously at times".
+Glenn Heath Jr. of San Diego CityBeat said it "Simplifies a ripped-from-the-headlines tragedy, but at least has a sense of it's [sic] own ridiculousness."